Carrhotus coronatus

 Carrhotus coronatus is a species of jumping spider in the family Salticidae.
 It was first described by Eugène Simon in 1885 as Ergane coronata.
 The species is distributed across Southeast Asia, ranging from China and Vietnam to Indonesia (Java).

 The specific name coronatus means "crowned" in Latin, referring to the crown-like white markings on the male's dark cephalothorax.

 Taxonomy

 The species was originally described by Simon in 1885 under the name Ergane coronata based on male specimens.
 Simon later transferred it to the genus Eugasmia in 1903.
-The species was eventually placed in its current genus Carrhotus by Żabka in 1985, who also provided the first description of the female.
+The species was eventually placed in its current genus Carrhotus in 1985 by Marek Michał Żabka, who also provided the first description of the female.

 Distribution

 C. coronatus has been recorded from several Southeast Asian countries including China, Vietnam, and Indonesia (specifically Java).
 The species appears to be primarily distributed in the Malay Archipelago region.

 Description

 Male

-The male of C. coronatus was described by Simon in 1885 from specimens collected in Sumatra.Males have a thick, black cephalothorax with bright marginal stripes and a narrow white band interrupted in the middle.
+The male of C. coronatus was described by Simon in 1885 from specimens collected in Sumatra.
+Males have a thick, black cephalothorax with bright marginal stripes and a narrow white band interrupted in the middle.
 The abdomen is elongated and black with a golden pubescent appearance, featuring two or four white spots at the front.
 The chelicerae are long and vertical with thick, erect yellow-white hairs in the front portion.